Sriganeshkavali/Python_Fun_Projects/README.md

 * Play: The game window will open.
 Use the Up, Down, Left, and Right arrow keys to control the snake.
 Try to eat as much food as you can without crashing!

+## Python Two-Player Pong Game

+* This is a classic two-player Pong implementation built using Python's standard turtle library for graphics and user input.

+### Features

+* **Two-Player Local Multiplayer:** Controls for Player A (W/S) and Player B (Up/Down Arrow Keys).

+* **Real-time Score Tracking:** A scoreboard at the top tracks points.

+* **Dynamic Difficulty:** The ball speeds up slightly every time it hits a paddle.

+* **Visual Partition:** A dashed line is drawn down the center to divide the playing field.

+### Project Structure

+Although provided as a single runnable file (game.py), the design follows an Object-Oriented approach, conceptually separating components into different modules:

+* **scoreboard.py: ** Contains the Scoreboard class for managing and displaying scores.

+* **paddle.py:** Contains the Paddle class for the player-controlled bats.

+* **ball.py:** Contains the Ball class for movement and physics logic.

+* **game.py:** The main runner file that sets up the screen, imports the classes, handles keyboard input, and runs the central game loop (collision detection and scoring).

+**Player 1 :**
+Up
+Down

+**Player 2**
+W
+S

+#### **How to Run**

+Ensure you have Python installed.

+Run the main file from your terminal:

+python game.py

+The game will open in a new window.